 The School hosts a diverse group of prize-winning faculty members, both Full-time and Part-time, whose research and expertise offer unparalleled coverage of cinema and moving image media.
 Our web pages dedicated to our diverse programs highlight our commitments to fiction, documentary and experimental filmmaking, to the rigorous, frame-by-frame, art of animation, and to all traditions of critical thinking and aesthetic theory in film and moving image studies as they espouse the cinemas of the world and their changing contexts of production, exhibition and reception.

 Our facilities in our three academic areas are unequalled, from professional-level filmmaking gear to state of the art animation equipment and large industry-level screening theatres.
-Our undergraduate programs (BFA) in Film Production, Film Animation and Film Studies are complemented by an MFA in Film Production, an MA and a PhD in Film and Moving Image Studies.
+Our undergraduate programs (BFA) in Film Production, Film Animation and Film and Moving Image Studies are complemented by an MFA in Cinematic Arts, an MA and a PhD in Film and Moving Image Studies.
 Our graduates have become university professors, curators, festival programmers, critics, editors, successful filmmakers, producers, and animators some of whom have received many of the world’s most prestigious international prizes and award nominations (including Academy Awards winners and nominees).